Is Fall pre emergent weed spray really necessary in Carlsbad and the temperate climate of Southeast New Mexico?

-Is a Fall pre emergent weed control application for Carlsbad, Artesia and Southeast New Mexico lawns really necessary?
-Actually, it could be the most important application of your entire lawn care program.
 While it is good practice for all lawn types to get treated in the Fall, in Carlsbad, it is especially true for warm season grasses like Bermuda and St Augustine that go dormant in the Winter.

 Why Spray Your Lawn In The Fall?

 A fall pre emergent application is generally targeted toward cool weather annual broadleaf weeds that thrive in Winter and Spring.
 The seeds from these plants have been lying dormant in the ground since last Spring and will start to germinate in early Fall when the night time air temperature drops to and below 75 consistently.
 See the best time to spray for weeds in Carlsbad.
 This is usually in mid to late September depending on the year.
 So to target these specific plants, you should spray in the early to mid Fall.

 In the Winter lawn and especially in warm season turf lawns that go dormant, there is little competition for space and light.
 So without a Fall pre-emergent treatment, the weeds germinate easily and can dominate large areas if seeds are present.
 This has the potential to be very damaging to the lawn when Spring arrives as the emerging grass will have to compete for space and light.
 After the Winter annuals die off, there can be bare areas left where crabgrass and other Summer weeds can take hold.